Top pitfalls for professional photographers and their businesses

 Memory card failure

 A photographer was hired to take photographs at a fiftieth wedding anniversary party.
 Hundreds of shots, both posed and candid, were taken according to the wishes of the anniversary couple’s children.
-When the photographer returned to her studio, she discovered that the memory card in her camera had failed, and all of the photos were lost.
-The family made a claim for negligence as well as emotional distress as a result.
+When the photographer returned to her studio, she discovered that the memory card in her camera had failed, and all the photos were lost.
+The family made a claim of negligence as well as emotional distress as a result.

-There are two basic types of liability insurance that photographers should consider.
-General liability insurance covers damage to someone else’s property or bodily injury to another person.
-If you damage an item in someone’s home while you are there taking pictures, or if someone gets hurt in your studio or as a result of your equipment, general liability insurance could protect you.
-Professional liability insurance covers damages due to your failure to provide contracted services, or providing them incorrectly.
+Professional liability insurance covers damages due to your failure to provide contracted services or providing them incorrectly.
 Not taking the correct pictures or losing the images due to a technical malfunction would fall into this category.

 Protect the business you’ve worked so hard to build.
 Get a fast, free quote and your business could be covered today.